 How to remove facial hair permanently

-Shaving, waxing, hair removal creams, and other traditional hair removal techniques are great for larger, less sensitive areas like the legs or underarms.
-However, using a method that is semi-permanent or permanent is preferable when removing facial hair, so you don’t put the sensitive and delicate skin on your face through harsh procedures on a recurring basis.
+Shaving, waxing, hair removal creams, and other traditional hair removal techniques are very effective for larger and less sensitive areas, such as the legs or underarms.
+But using a semi-permanent or permanent method is preferable when removing facial hair, so you don’t put the sensitive and delicate skin on your face through harsh procedures regularly.

-According to Dr. Robert Morrell, founder and director of Medical Rejuvenation Centre (opens in new tab) and Di Morelli Skin Care (opens in new tab), the three methods that can remove facial hair long-term are electrolysis, laser hair removal, and intense pulsed light (IPL).
+According to Dr. Robert Morrell, the founder and director of Medical Rejuvenation Centre and Di Morelli Skin Care, the three methods that can remove facial hair long-term are electrolysis, laser hair removal, and intense pulsed light (IPL).
 Ahead, our experts explain these methods and how they work in more detail.

 2. Laser hair removal

 Laser hair removal can be completed in fewer initial appointments than electrolysis, but it is only semi-permanent (which is useful when comparing electrolysis vs laser hair removal).
 You may need to return for more laser hair removal treatments years down the line.
 However, it's definitely a better option than more temporary options like hair removal cream, which can be harmful to the skin if not used properly.

 “Both laser hair removal and electrolysis are great, viable options for women who want to permanently remove facial hair,” says Dr. Javad Sajan, a plastic surgeon at Allure Esthetic.
 Both are great hair removal options for dark skin, too.

-This method is generally fairly expensive, and like electrolysis will likely cost around £200/$200 plus for a full course.
+Like electrolysis, this method is also fairly expensive, and will likely cost at least $200 for a full course.

 3. Intense pulsed light (IPL)

 One of the perks of IPL is that you could buy one of the best IPL hair removal devices to target the hair at home, saving you money on recurring appointments.
 However, experts agree that seeing a professional who specializes in IPL hair removal is usually the best and safest course of action.

-IPL is also one of the most priciest methods of facial hair removal.
-One full face session will likely cost somewhere around $200/£150.
+IPL is also one of the more expensive methods of facial hair removal.
+One full face session will likely cost around $200.

 There’s more to consider when choosing how to remove facial hair permanently than just results alone.

 Cost is undoubtedly a significant factor.
-Dr. Morrell said, “The prices can vary depending on what type of treatment you're getting, the number of treatments necessary, and where you go."
+As Dr. Morrell says: “The prices can vary depending on what type of treatment you're getting, the number of treatments necessary, and where you go [for treatment]."

-Determining which procedure is a better value depends entirely on what’s important to you.
-If you want to be done with the process in as few sessions as possible, it might be worth spending a little more up-front for electrolysis.
+Determining which one is the best value depends entirely on your priorities.
+If you want results in as few sessions as possible, it might be worth spending a little more up-front for electrolysis.

-However, you can’t go wrong with laser hair removal.
-“Laser hair removal is nearly painless and safe for all skin types and tones," says Dr. Sajan.
-Since it’s more affordable as well, it’s a good choice—though you will have to attend a few sessions.
+However, that doesn't mean other methods don't have their merits.
+"Laser hair removal is nearly painless and safe for all skin types and tones," says Dr. Sajan.
+Since it’s more affordable as well, it’s a good choice, though you will have to attend a few sessions.

-Should you see a professional to remove facial hair—or can you DIY?
+Should you see a professional to remove facial hair or do it yourself?

-At-home laser hair removal is certainly an option, but you have to proceed with extreme caution.
-The laser is meant to damage the hair follicles to the point where they can no longer grow hair—that means it’s a powerful tool.
+At-home laser hair removal is an existing option, but you have to proceed with extreme caution.
+The laser is meant to damage the follicles to the point where they can no longer grow hair—meaning it’s a powerful tool.
 Be sure to use a product from a certified brand, and seek professional advice if you are unsure about any part of the process, or any after-effects that may appear.

 Not only is seeing a professional the safer option, but it’s also more effective.
 “Home devices can do a minimum removal, but not total removal,” Dr. Morrell adds.

-If all you need to do is zap a few pesky chin hairs, you could opt for an at-home method.
-However, if you’re looking to tackle coarse facial hair, or have plenty to remove, then it's probably better to leave it to the experts.
+If all you need to do is zap a few pesky chin hairs, you could opt for an at-home method, but if you’re looking to tackle coarse facial hair or have plenty to remove, then it's probably better to leave it to the experts.